garudaenjoyer/good-opportunity-web-mini-project/README.md

 4. **Modify configuration file with database credentials.**
 5. **Install project dependencies (pip install -r requirements.txt).**
 6. **Run the Flask server (flask run).**
+## Usage

+1. Register as a user or log in if you already have an account.
+2. Navigate to the events page to register for upcoming events.
+3. Log your scholarship hours after attending events.
+4. Administrators can manage events and track student participation through the admin dashboard.